-*Scholars are identified formally for the Gifted and Talented Program in the Fall of 2nd Grade through the South Carolina Cog/At/ITBS Assessments.
+- Scholars are identified formally for the Gifted and Talented Program in the Fall of 2nd Grade through the South Carolina CogAT/ITBS Assessments.

-*Scholars in 5k-4th are also identified as accelerated through formative assessments such as Amplify Reading 3D and MAP as well as teacher recommendations.
+- Scholars in 5k-4th are also identified as accelerated through formative assessments such as Amplify Reading 3D and MAP as well as teacher recommendations.

-*We look at a scholar’s academic/intellectual ability as well as artistic potential in functioning at a high performance level.
+- We look at a scholar’s academic/intellectual ability as well as artistic potential in functioning at a high performance level.

 Special instruction is made available to meet the needs of our children who qualify under the Individuals with Disabilities Education Act (IDEA).
 Scholars are served in settings appropriate for their disabilities.
 All information pertaining to services supplied through Special Education will only be released to individuals who have direct contact with the scholar and parent/guardian.
-Please inform school of any special services your child has received prior to coming to Legacy.
-Self-contained placement is not available.
+Please inform the school of any special services your child has received prior to coming to Legacy.
 The guidelines followed by Legacy Early College are those established by local and federal mandates.
 Specific and additional information may be obtained by contacting the school’s Special Education Teacher.